NBISweden/single-cell_sib_scilifelab_2021/project_spatial/README.md

 all cells contributing to said spot.
 Despite several cells contributing to each spot, ST data - just as SC data - is still quite sparse.
-The major difference between SC and Visum data, aside from the latter not operating at single cell resolution, data is that each observation (spot) has spatial information associated with it, i.e., we know where in the tissue the captured transcripts come from.
+The major difference between SC and Visum data, aside from the latter not operating at single cell resolution, is that each observation (spot) has spatial information associated with it, i.e., we know where in the tissue the captured transcripts come from.

 As mentioned, there are far more spatial transcriptomics techniques than just Visium, and new ones are continuously published, hence it's fair to say that this is a rapidly evolving field.
-Simultaneous to this introduction of new experimental techniques, we've seen a surge in new computational tools and methods for analysis of ST data.
+Simultaneous to this introduction of new experimental techniques, we've seen a surge in new **computational tools** and methods for analysis of ST data.
 In this course we aim to make you familiar with a few of them.